sparr/factorio-mod-entity-symmetry/README.md

 Rail entities are always placed on a 2x2 grid.
 This setting controls whether other entities honor that grid. -1 is never.
 1 is always.
 0 is not until a rail entity is placed then it automatically becomes 1.
-- **M**
-Mirroring instead of rotational symmetry
-- **X**
-Mirroring axes.
-0 = neither, 1 = X, 2 = Y, 3 = both.
 - **S**
-Degree of rotational symmetry.
-Default is 4, 2 is also useful.
-Other numbers are pretty but not practical.
+Type of Symmetry.
+0 = None.
+Positive = rotation, 4 and 2 are useful, other
+numbers are just pretty.
+Negative = mirror, -1 = east/west, -2 = north/south,
+-3 = both.
 - **item**
 Positive signal will copy only the signaled item(s).
 Negative signal will exclude the signaled item(s) from copying.